 While turbo flutter puts some stress on your turbo — unless you throw an egregious amount of backpressure at it, the little wear and tear won’t make such a noticeable difference on when you need to replace your turbo.

-Whether you’re trying to eliminate turbo flutter to protect your turbo, or you want to hear the signature sound (potential damage be damned), there are a few things you can do.
+Whether you’re trying to eliminate turbo flutter to protect your car, or you want to hear the signature sound (potential damage be damned), there are a few things you can do.

-The easiest way to create turbo flutter is to remove the blow-off valve.
+The easiest way to create it is to remove the blow-off valve.
 While you won’t find a mechanic that recommends this, it’s unlikely to cause any damage to your vehicle if you aren’t creating loads of backpressure.

-As soon as you remove the blow-off valve and plug the hole, there’s nowhere for the pressure to go but back through the turbo, and you’ll get signature turbo flutter sound.
+As soon as you remove the blow-off valve and plug the hole, there’s nowhere for the pressure to go but back through the turbo, and you’ll get the signature sound.

 Conversely, if you’re trying to eliminate turbo flutter, the best thing you can do is install a blow-off valve or replace yours if it isn’t working correctly.